Curtis Knight: Background

 Knight was a singer in the 1960s Harlem R&B music scene, usually fronting his own band, the Squires.
 In 1965, with Hendrix as guitarist, he recorded some singles and demos for record producer Ed Chalpin.
 Chalpin also signed Hendrix to a management contract, which Hendrix soon forgot about and left for England in 1966 to form the Jimi Hendrix Experience.
 After Hendrix became famous, Knight and Chalpin issued hundreds of albums of the recordings with Hendrix, resulting in years of legal action by both sides.

 Knight was an accomplished table tennis player who competed locally while living in New York.

 Career

+It was reported in the 9 May 1970 issue of Billboard that Knight along with Anthony Swete and Ella Moore had been added to the Paramount label, and the album from Knight was to be Down in the Village.
+The album was released on Paramount PAS 5023 (S) and it was given a four star rating in the 5 December issue of Billboard.
+The album also received a positive review in the 26 December issue of Record World where the reviewer wrote that some people who encountered Knight will be reminded of Hendrix and Knight was "just about as acid as anyone gets in these post-acid days."
+The reviewer also noted that Knight had written all of the songs and there was a message that may mean something to young fans of hard rock.

-During the 1970s, after Hendrix's demise, Knight moved to London, where he formed the group "Curtis Knight, Zeus", and toured throughout Europe, relying on his Hendrix connection for many years.
+At some stage, Knight moved to London, where he formed the group "Curtis Knight, Zeus", and toured throughout Europe, relying on his Hendrix connection for many years.
 Among the musicians enlisted was Fast Eddie Clarke, who later joined Motörhead.

 In 1974, Knight authored a biography Jimi: An Intimate Biography of Jimi Hendrix.

+It was reported in the 28 October 1989 issue of Music Week that Curtis Knight and the Midnight Cowboys had released their Live in Europe album on the German SPV label.

-He also wrote a second book on Hendrix, titled Starchild, published in the mid-1990s.
+Knight wrote a second book on Hendrix, titled Starchild, published in the mid-1990s.
 In 1992, Knight relocated to the Netherlands where he continued to record up to his death from cancer in November 1999.

+Some forty-six years after its release, Down in the Village was revisited by Jive Time Records.
+Of the songs on the album, the reviewer wrote that they "still hit with a bracing impact 46 years after their initial release".